BrunoComitre/algorithms-study/docs/index.md

 ## Project layout

     mkdocs.yml    # The configuration file.
-    docs/
     index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+    links.md  # All links from project